chenCFD/IMU-Gesture-Recognition-Benchmark/README.md

 A unified, end-to-end PyTorch benchmarking framework for **IMU-based Hand Gesture Recognition (HGR)**.

-Research in IMU gesture recognition is often fragmented due to varying dataset formats, different sensor configurations (1, 2, or 3 IMUs), and inconsistent evaluation metrics. **This repository solves that.** It provides a standardized pipeline to fairly evaluate and compare classic open-source models alongside the latest academic State-of-the-Art (SOTA) architectures (2025/2026) across multiple public datasets.
+Research in IMU hand gesture recognition is often fragmented due to varying dataset formats, different sensor configurations (1, 2, or 3 IMUs), and inconsistent evaluation metrics. **This repository solves that.** It provides a standardized pipeline to fairly evaluate and compare classic open-source models alongside the latest academic State-of-the-Art (SOTA) architectures (2025/2026) across multiple public datasets.

 ---